 about

-My work lives in the gap between algorithm and material: 3D Gaussian splats of preserved biology floating in glass jars, slit scans of ten-hour road trips turned into plotter drawings, command-line interfaces for navigating a bedroom's accumulated history.
+My practice moves through a research loop: find an emerging technique, ask what it might let creative people do, prototype a workflow, then follow its successes and interesting failures.
+That has led to 3D Gaussian splats of preserved biology floating in glass jars, slit scans of ten-hour road trips turned into plotter drawings, command-line interfaces for navigating a bedroom's accumulated history.
 I'm drawn to techniques that fail interestingly — confocal stereo on translucent gemstones, photogrammetry on reflective surfaces, segmentation models pointed at snow.

-I'm interested in modern art, cities that accumulate things, anything that reacts to light differently than expected, and making plotters do embarrassing amounts of work for small aesthetic payoffs.
+I care about the product implications hiding inside experiments: who gains agency, how a workflow changes, and what a future creative tool should make editable.
+I’m also interested in modern art, cities that accumulate things, anything that reacts to light differently than expected, and making plotters do embarrassing amounts of work for small aesthetic payoffs.

 recently played